Trending

 Yeah.

 I’ll go compete for the title of Miss North Carolina’s Teen in June.
-So I’m looking forward to that.
-I just got my song approved recently and I’m very, very excited for that.
+So I’m looking forward to that.I just got my song approved recently and I’m very, very excited for that.
 I’m working on getting my wardrobe together for that.
 That’s one of my biggest, like, upcoming events right now to me personally because the Miss America Organization has made such a big impact on my life.

 Yeah.

-And I want to be a– as good as I can in there.
+And I want to be as good as I can in there.
 And overall, when I go to college, I want to study some sort of music.
-I don’t know where I want to go yet,
+I don’t know where I want to go yet, but–

 That’s great.
 And I know we’ve got a couple images from the pageants.
 Now this is a sort of a newer thing for you.
 Yeah, look at that winner.
 I mean, she’s a winner through and through.
-That’s the other thing about Lena is like, you know, she– do all the work and get it done.
+That’s the other thing about Lena is like, you know, she–do all the work and get it done.
 And if she doesn’t happen to win something, she’s like the greatest sportsman.
 Like she, she hypes up everybody else.
 She doesn’t get mad if she doesn’t win something.
 So it was just so cool to see this picture.
 And like you, you really taken the number one spot right there.
 I think it’s great.
 And there she is.

-And the best part is, like, my friend, we competed last year together, and she won Miss Stanley County’s team, so she got to crown me, and that was a very,
+And the best part is, like, my friend, we competed last year together, and she won Miss Stanley County’s team, so she got to crown me, and that was a very, very special moment.

 That’s so cool!
 Wow!
 All right, so many good things going on with you.
-So, you guys, we’re gonna take a short little break so that we can have a little warm -up session,
+So, you guys, we’re gonna take a short little break so that we can have a little warm-up session, and we’re gonna come back and show you this national anthem, okay Lena Presler, thank you so much. for coming into the rBeatz studio today.
+Had the best time.

 Thank you, thank you for inviting me.